tychon/phrases/README.md

 To create a new entry for your github password say `new phrase` then it will ask you for a name.
 There you should enter something like `tychon@github` so you can recognise this password later.
 Then enter a comment or leave it empty, then enter your passphrase.

+If you wan't to know a password use `name > plain` to show in terminal or `name > clipboard` to copy to clipboard without printing in plaintext to your terminal.
+The clipboard commands vary for the different data types.

 To delete an entry, select it and type delete.

 # Install